-Professor Caroline Sturdy Colls will lead the Dig For-Arch project, which will develop and apply novel digital recording methods from archaeology and games technology to complex criminal investigations.
-Dante Abate, an experienced researcher with a background in digital archaeology, will join the Staffordshire University team to work on the project.
-The project, funded by a 182.000 Euro EU Marie Sklodowska-Curie grant, will aim to change the way in which buried and concealed evidence is analysed at crime scenes through these new techniques and through an associated programme of training and support for specialists and professionals working in this area.
+Professor Caroline Sturdy Colls led the Dig For-Arch project, which developed and applied novel digital recording methods from archaeology and games technology to complex criminal investigations.
+Dante Abate, an experienced researcher with a background in digital archaeology, joined the Staffordshire University team to work on the project.
+The project, funded by a 182.000 Euro EU Marie Sklodowska-Curie grant, aimed to change the way in which buried and concealed evidence is analysed at crime scenes through these new techniques and through an associated programme of training and support for specialists and professionals working in this area.

 Professor Caroline Sturdy Colls said:

 “Traditional means of documenting, sketching and photographing crime scenes can be laborious and they do not provide data outputs suitable for presentation in Court to non-experts.
 A number of novel, digital non-invasive methods now exist which have the potential to increase search efficiency and accuracy, permit access to difficult and/or dangerous environments, create a more accurate record of buried or concealed evidence and provide more effective means of presenting evidence in Court”.

 The project involved the testing of 3D laser scanning technologies and photogrammetry at mock scenes and several sites of conflict and genocide around the world.